 Your doctor may also look for a pattern of fat loss with:

-- Skinfold thickness measurements, checking how much skin he can pinch between his fingers at specific spots on her body
+- Skinfold thickness measurements, checking how much skin they can pinch between their fingers at specific spots on their body

 - A special X-ray that measures bone mineral density